 Ever wonder what your professor thinks about when she isn't teaching you Russian usage or Spanish conjugation?
 Twitter lets you virtually eavesdrop on the thoughts -- scholarly and personal -- percolating around a language professor's mind.
-You might discover interesting language scholarship or learning resources.
+You might discover interesting language scholarship or education resources.
 Hear about upcoming university events.
 Practice your language skills by reading foreign-language tweets.
 Or simply get a glimpse of a language professor's after-hours persona.

 These fifty handles represent some of the most active and interesting foreign language instructors broadcasting on Twitter.
 Criteria for selection include quality of posts, number of followers and tweeting frequency.

 @scottmbennett, Scott M. Bennett, Point Loma Nazarene University, Spanish.
 Bennett, a humanitarian photographer, posts links to his work and updates on humanitarian issues and programs.